-The following questions require the vote specified:
+11 List of Questions Requiring Other Than a Majority Vote 12 The following questions require the vote specified:

-(1) a call of the Senate with a quorum (five Senators);

-(3) a motion to amend or suspend rules (two-thirds);

-a motion to override the Governor's veto (two-thirds); (4)

-(5) a motion to approve a bill to appropriate the principal of the coal trust fund (three-fourths of each house);

-a motion to approve a bill to appropriate highway revenue (6) described in Article VIII, section 6, of the Montana as Constitution for purposes other than therein described (threefifths of each house);

-(7) a motion to approve a bill proposing to amend the Montana Constitution (two-thirds of the entire Legislature); AND
+- a call of the Senate with a quorum (five Senators); - 14 (2) a motion to lift a call of the Senate (two-thirds of the 15 members present and voting); - (3) a motion to amend or suspend rules (two-thirds); - (4) a motion to override the Governor's veto (two-thirds); - (5) a motion to approve a bill to appropriate the principal of the coal trust fund (three-fourths of each house); - (6) a motion to approve a bill to appropriate highway revenue as described in Article VIII, section 6, of the Montana Constitution for purposes other than therein described (three fifths of each house); - 24 (7) a motion to approve a bill proposing to amend the Montana 25 Constitution (two thirds of the entire Legislature); and - (8) an appeal of the ruling of the presiding officer (one

-(8) an appeal of the ruling of the presiding officer (one Senator, seconded by two other Senators - END -
+Senator, seconded by two other Senators).

-ROLL CALL
+- END

+APPROVED BY COMMITTEE ON RULES

+INTRODUCED BY GENERAL RESOLUTION NO. 1

+BY REQUEST OF THE RULES COMMITTEE

+A RESOLUTION OF THE SENATE OF THE STATE OF MONTANA TO ADOPT RULES TO GOVERN SENATE PROCEEDINGS.

+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MONTANA:

+That the following rules be adopted:

+RULES OF THE MONTANA

-SENATE RULES
+SENATE